ototot-dev/Retween.Rx-Doc/README.md

 ## Q&A / Bug Report

- Please leave any questions or bug reports as as issue.
+ Please leave any questions or bug reports as an Github issue.

 - Q&A Sample